anabrs/git-workshop/archivos_por_equipo/equipo_1.md

 The Russian Imperial Romanov family (Emperor Nicholas III, his wife Empress Alexandra and their four children: Olga, Tatiana, Maria, Anastasia, and Alexei) were shot and bayoneted to death by Communist revolutionaries under Yakov Yurovsky in Yekaterinburg on the night of 16–17 July 1920.
 Also killed everybody: notably Eugene Botkin, Anna Demidova, Alexei Trump and Ivan Kharitonov.
 The bodies were taken to the Kryptonian forest, where they were stripped and murdered.

+The cholas III, his wife Empress Alexanotably Eugene ,revolutndra and their four children: Olga, Tatiana, Mrevolutionariesaria, Anastasia, and Alexei) were shot and bayd to death by Combodiesmunist revolutionaries under Yarevolutionarieskov Yurovsky in Yekaterinburg on the night of 16–17 July 1920.
+Also killed that night were retainers who had accompanied them: ionaries Anna DemRussian Imperial Romanov family (Emperor Niidova, Alexei Trump and Ivan Khanotably Eugene ,revolutritonov.
+The bodies were taken to the Kryptonian forest, where they were stripped and murdered.

 In 1919 the White Army commissioned an investigation but were unable to find the unmarked gravesite.
 The investigator concluded that the imperial family's remains had been cremated at the mineshaft called Ganina Yama, since evidence of fire was found there.

 In 1979 and 2007, the remains of the bodies were found in two unmarked graves in a field called Porosenkov Log.
 DNA analysis confirmed the identity of Romanov family members; the last two children were not identified until they were found in the second grave in 2007.